The asymmetry properties of pure quantum states

 Comparing to the condition for unitary G-equivalence classes, Eq.(\ref{Unit-Equiv}), here we have an extra phase freedom ($e^{i\Theta(g)}$) for G-equivalence.
 This extra phase freedom is rooted in the fact that, unlike the case of unitary G-equivalence, here the time evolution is not restricted to be unitary and we can couple the system to an ancillary system which is initially in a G-invariant state (and so its characteristic function is a 1-dimensional representation of the group).
-On the other hand, based on the fact that the transformation should be reversible, one can argue that the state of the ancillary system after the time evolution $\psi\xrightarrow{G-cov}\phi$ should still be G-invariant; otherwise one can build a Carnot's cycle formed by $\psi\xrightarrow{G-cov} \phi$ and $\phi\xrightarrow{G-cov} \psi$ which generates an infinite number of asymmetric states without using any resource.
-It turns out that if the transformation from $\psi$ to $\phi$ is reversible, then the freedom we get by using an ancillary system and open G-covariant dynamics is exactly described by a 1-dimensional representation of the group as in Eq.(\ref{con-G-Equiv}).
+Furthermore, based on the fact that the transformation should be reversible, one can argue that the state of the ancillary system after the time evolution $\psi\xrightarrow{G-cov}\phi$ should still be G-invariant; otherwise one can build a (Carnot-type) cycle formed by $\psi\xrightarrow{G-cov} \phi$ and $\phi\xrightarrow{G-cov} \psi$ which generates an infinite number of asymmetric states without using any resource.
+Therefore if the transformation from $\psi$ to $\phi$ is reversible, then the freedom we get by using an ancillary system and open G-covariant dynamics is exactly described by a 1-dimensional representation of the group as in Eq.(\ref{con-G-Equiv}).

 The above theorem applies only to the compact Lie groups.
-In the case of finite groups, we can prove that the same equation as Eq.(\ref{con-G-Equiv}) describes the necessary and sufficient condition for G-equivalence if we make the extra assumption that the characteristic functions of two states are everywhere nonzero, .
+In the case of finite groups, we can prove Eq.(\ref{con-G-Equiv}) also describes the necessary and sufficient condition for G-equivalence if we make the extra assumption that the characteristic functions of $\psi$ and $\phi$ are everywhere nonzero.